hoang24/ece411-practicum/project_ideas.md

 # ECE 411 Practicum Project Ideas

 ### 1. Interactive Panel for PSU Campus Map
-- **Description**: A PSU interactive map is a tool that show new students and visistors locations and information of different campus building and deparments within PSU through buttons, speakers, and LEDs.
-The basic idea is when people press buttons, LEDs will turn on and speaker will tell them the name of a buliding based on PSU map.
+- **Description**: A PSU interactive map is a tool that show new students and visistors locations and information of different campus building and deparments within PSU through buttons, speaker, and LEDs.
+The basic idea is when people press buttons, LED at that location will turn on and speaker will tell them the name of a buliding based on PSU map.
 - **Sensor**: touch sensor, buttons, microphone
 - **Controller**: Atmel or Raspberry Pi or Arduino
-- **Actuator**: LEDs, speaker, touchscreen
+- **Actuator**: LEDs, speaker.

 ### 2. Security Locker for Keys/Important Documents
 - **Description**: A secured locker to store important belonging such as keys, social sercurity cards, passports, bank account info, password info, etc. Sound alarm if detecting thefts